How to configure the HeapDumpOnOutOfMemoryError parameter on JBoss EAP or WildFly ? It’s pretty simple.

 It is worth mentioning that there is no overhead in running with this option, and so it can be useful for production systems where OutOfMemoryError takes a long time to surface.

-The heap dump is in HPROF binary format, and so it can be analyzed using any tools that can import this format.
+The heap dump is in HPROF binary format, and so you can analyze it using any tools that can import this format.
 For example, the jhat tool can be used to do rudimentary analysis of the dump.